simonmichael/hledger_site/mockups.md

   -- another, shorter, list of amounts). sumLots :: [Amount] -> [Amount]
   ```
-## Ease of use
+## Ease of getting started

+What could make getting started substantially easier ?

-- CI-generated binaries for linux & mac too
+- Official CI-generated binaries for all major platforms
-- Web docs
+- Builtin access to docs in web format

-## CI-generated binaries for linux & mac too
+## CI-generated binaries for linux & mac

 Provide official static linux/mac release binaries with CI, like windows.